normal-computing/fuji-web/CONTRIBUTING_KNOWLEDGE.md

 ## How to Add and Test New Knowledge

 We offer two convenient ways to add and test new knowledge in real-time:
-- Via Form: Within the WebWand UI settings, navigate to the "Custom Knowledge Base" and select "Add Host Knowledge with Form" to input new knowledge using a user-friendly form.
+- Via Form: Within the Fuji-Web UI settings, navigate to the "Custom Knowledge Base" and select "Add Host Knowledge with Form" to input new knowledge using a user-friendly form.
 - Via JSON: If you prefer to work directly with JSON, choose "Add Host Knowledge with JSON" to enter your custom knowledge.

-You can test the new knowledge by running several tasks on the relevant web pages to ensure WebWand behaves as expected.
+You can test the new knowledge by running several tasks on the relevant web pages to ensure Fuji-Web behaves as expected.

 Once you've tested various knowledge inputs and are satisfied with the new knowledge's performance, you can then copy that knowledge into the db.json file.

-1. Locate the `db.json` file in the `src/helpers/knowledge` directory of the WebWand repository.
+1. Locate the `db.json` file in the `src/helpers/knowledge` directory of the Fuji-Web repository.
 2. Add your knowledge in the JSON format, following the existing structure. `annotationRules` is optional.
    ```json
    {